MongoEngine/mongoengine/docs/upgrade.rst

 Second breaking change drops Python v2.6 support.
 If you run MongoEngine on that Python version, you'll need to upgrade it first.

+Third breaking change drops an old backward compatibility measure where `from mongoengine.base import ErrorClass` would work on top of `from mongoengine.errors import ErrorClass` (where `ErrorClass` is e.g.
+`ValidationError`).
+If you import any exceptions from `mongoengine.base`, change it to `mongoengine.errors`.

 0.10.8
 ******